Menu

 Features

-Melzar Hatch was a descendent of William Hatch, a merchant originally from Sandwich, England, who immigrated to Scituate aboard to Hercules in 1634.
+Melzar Hatch was a descendent of William Hatch, a merchant originally from Sandwich, England, who immigrated to Scituate aboard the Hercules in 1634.
 Melzar Hatch married Sally Barstow in 1802.
 Their first son, also Melzar, built a house on Main Street in Hanover, and named his only son Melzar as well.

 This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
 According to Martha Campbell’s Remembering Old Abington, the name “Drinkwater River” is said to be an Anglicized version of the original Native American name for the stream, Nannumackeuitt, “which meant that a hollow stem had to be used as a straw when sucking up water from this shallow, sluggish stream.”